 Preheat oven to 350-degrees.

-- Add the eggs to the bowl and whip them up a little.
+- Add the eggs to the bowl and beat them a little.

-- Add the Karo syrup, sugar, and vanilla and mix well.
+- Add the Karo syrup, sugar, and vanilla extract and mix well.

 - Add the melted butter and mix well.